arunimaroy23/amazontestframework/README.md

 # amazontestframework
-Automating amazon.in using Page Object Model
+Automating amazon.in using Selenium WebDriver, TestNg, Maven, Page Object Model Reports are generated using Extent Reports and saved in folder 'reports'